markfoster314/marduk/README.md

 ## High Level Concept

-Designed to work out of the box while staying completely customizable.
-Sensible defaults, preset system for common patterns, and full control when you need it.
-No bloat, no dependencies, just clean components.
+Designed to work out of the box while staying customizable.
+Clean defaults, presets for common patterns, and full control when wanted.
+No dependencies, just stylish components.

 **Notes:**